KAIST Concurrency and Parallelism

 Projects

-In the era of big data, artificial intelligence, and the Internet of Things, the demand for computing resources is rapidly increasing.
+In today’s AI-driven world, the demand for computing resources is rapidly increasing.
 However, these resources are becoming scarce due to the slowing of Dennard scaling and Moore’s law.
-The most viable solution to address this shortage is to massively parallelize computing resources, helping to offset the impact of this slowdown.
+To address this shortage, massive parallelization of computing resources is the most viable solution, helping to offset the impact of this slowdown.

-Our objective is to design, implement, and verify such massively parallel systems.
-These systems range from microarchitectures to programming languages and algorithms, aiming to significantly enhance performance and reduce power consumption compared to conventional systems.
+We are searching for the “right” abstraction for such massively parallel systems.
+These systems, ranging from microarchitectures to programming languages and algorithms, aim to significantly enhance performance and reduce power consumption compared to conventional systems.

 • Designing concurrent and parallel systems: Developing efficient yet safe concurrent software and hardware is challenging.
 Efficient systems must support concurrent accesses by multiple threads or components, which complicates safety considerations.